Drill down: Private Pilot License VS. Commercial Pilot License.

 Flight Training: PPL requires at least 40 hours of flight time, including at least 20 hours with a certified flight instructor and 10 hours of solo flight time.
 CPL requires at least 250 hours of flight time, including 100 hours of pilot-in-command time, 50 hours of cross-country flight time, and 20 hours of instrument training.

-Practical Flight Test: PPL and CPL candidates must pass a practical flight test with an FAA examiner.
-However, the CPL test is more rigorous and includes a broader range of maneuvers and procedures.
+Practical Flight Test: Both PPL and CPL candidates must pass a practical flight test with an FAA examiner.
+The CPL test is more rigorous and includes a broader range of maneuvers and procedures.

-Additional Training: CPL candidates must complete additional training, including multi-engine flight time and night flight time, and meet specific cross-country flight requirements.
+Additional Training: CPL candidates must complfurtheronal training, including multi-engine flight time and night flight time, and meet specific cross-country flight requirements.

 Certification: PPL candidates who meet all the requirements are issued a PPL certificate.
 CPL candidates who meet all the requirements are issued a CPL certificate and authorization to receive compensation for transporting.